 Other Software Troubleshooting Steps

 Turn On Vibration In Accessibility Settings

 If Vibration is turned off in your iPhone’s Accessibility settings, your iPhone will not vibrate even if the vibration motor is fully functional.
-Go to Settings -> General -> Accessibility -> Vibration and make sure the switch next to Vibration is turned on.
-You’ll know the switch is on when its green.
+Go to Settings -> Accessibility -> Touch and make sure the switch next to Vibration is turned on.
+You’ll know the switch is on when it’s green.